html2rss/html2rss/README.md

 ## Adding `<category>` tags to an item

 The `categories` selector takes an array of selector names.
-The value of those selectors will become a `<category>` on the RSS item.
+Each value of those selectors will become a `<category>` on the RSS item.

 <details>